This is the full speech of my talk on the relationship between the creative works we make and the world we live in.

 Some quick background:

 I was invited to give a talk at the Sweden Games Conference this year (2018).
 I felt relief when I saw the topic of the conference: “Politics & Games: Reflections on Power, Play, & Changing Perspectives”.
 It meant I could talk about anything.
 I mean, we all can anyway.
 But I knew there would be a (potentially) more welcoming audience.

 What I share in this talk is a viewpoint I’ve been coming to for a while now.
 Specifically, the concepts started with my talk at ANZCA in July last year (2017) with my talk “Comparing World Recentering Practices in Australia and the USA”.
-I was trying to reconcile my intuition about what my attraction to pervasive media practices meant.
-Another key development of the concept was in June this year (2018), with my blog post “The Two Markets: Finding Your Kin”.
+In that talk I was trying to reconcile my intuition about my attraction to pervasive media practices as compared to immersion as transportation.
+Another key development of the worldview concept was in June this year (2018), with my blog post “The Two Markets: Finding Your Kin”.
 Then I stumbled on a book and all the concepts fell into place.

 So here is the speech.
 I include both game and non-game examples.
 In my last talk for GDC, I gave mainly game examples only.
-While that was helpful, I still find some people don’t see how the concepts are transdisciplinary.
+While that was helpful, some people didn’t see how the concepts are transdisciplinary.
 So this time I included a range of examples.